Unfixable47/R_Programming_Concept_Map/R_Programming/Regression/Does the Model Fit?.md

 To assess whether a model fits the data well, several pieces of information and diagnostics are typically considered.
 These include:

 1. **Model Summary Statistics**:
    - **R-squared**: Indicates the proportion of variance in the dependent variable that is predictable from the independent variable(s).
-A higher R-squared value suggests a better fit but be cautious as it can be misleading, especially in complex models or with large datasets.
+A higher R-squared value suggests a better fit but be cautious as it can be misleading, especially in complex models or with large datasets. see [[R Squared Value]]
    - **Adjusted R-squared**: Adjusts the R-squared value based on the number of predictors in the model.
 It's more reliable for comparing models with different numbers of predictors.
    - **F-Statistic**: Used to test the overall significance of the model.
 It compares a model with no predictors to the specified model.